GessyBoy/GessyBoy/README.md

 ### Hi there 👋

-Quote of the day : "If you can't explain something simply, you don't understand it well enough.
-Or you're dealing with a computer."
+Quote of the day : "Life is like a computer; errors may occur, but it depends on how you manage them."

 ### My freelance developer site creation